 Paul, D. & Roth, F., (2011) Guiding principles and clinical applications for speech-language pathology practice in early intervention.
 Language, Speech, & Hearing Services in Schools, Vol.42 (11), p.320

-Rogers, S., Dawson, G., & Vismara, L. (2012) An Early Start for your child with autism, The Guilford Press, New York
+Rogers, S., Dawson, G., & Vismara, L. (2012) An Early Start for Your Child with Autism: Using Everyday Activities to Help Kids Connect, Communicate and Learn.
+The Guilford Press, New York

 Sussman, F., Honeyman, S., Lowry, L., & Drake, L. (2013) More than Words – The Hanen Program for Parents of Children with Autism Spectrum Disorder.
 The Hanen Centre.